andreyorst/fzf.kak/README.md

 You also can change one of options to contain your vcs command, and use this command explicitly from vcs submode.

 #### ctags
-It is also possible to add parameters to ctags search executable:
+It is also possible to add parameters to ctags search executable. like `sort -u` and others:

 ```kak
 set-option global fzf_tag_command 'readtags -l | cut -f1 | sort -u | ... '